home-assistant/home-assistant.io/source/_components/sensor.darksky.markdown

   default: Dark Sky
   type: string
 forecast:
   description: List of days in the 7-day forecast you would like to receive data on, starting with today as day 0 and ending with day 7.
-Any condition from `monitored_conditions` with a daily forecast by Dark Sky will generate a sensor with entity_id `<condition>_<day>`.
+Any condition from `monitored_conditions` with a daily forecast by Dark Sky will generate a sensor with entity_id `<condition>_<day>d`.
+  required: false
+  type: list
+hourly_forecast:
+  description: List of hours in the 48-hour forecast you would like to receive data on, starting with this hour as hour 0 and ending with hour 48.
+Any condition from `monitored_conditions` with an hourly forecast by Dark Sky will generate a sensor with entity_id `<condition>_<hour>h`.
   required: false
   type: list
 language: